20 Great Movies About Music and Musicians

 “Aw, June, love’s more important than the tour”

-Joaquin Phoenix as Johnny Cash and Reese Witherspoon as June Carter Cash.
-The James Mangold directed romantic melody depicts the biopic of famous singer and songwriter, Johnny Cash.
+A film about one of the most influential country singers of all time – Johnny Cash.
+Joaquin Phoenix plays Johnny Cash and Reese Witherspoon plays his wife, June Carter Cash.
+The James Mangold-directed romantic melody depicts the biopic of the famous singer and songwriter.

 2. Bohemian Rhapsody (2018)